shrutiupadhyay75/COSTCO_SALES_ANALYSIS-----SQL/README.md

 This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows: payment,gross income, gross margin % , payments,tax, etc..
 The goal is to derive insights from the data using SQL queries.

+### Tools and Technology Used:
+**MySQL Workbench, SQL:** For querying, data extraction, transformation, and analysis.

+## Key Tasks Performed:
+1. **Database and Table Creation**:
+   - Created a `walmartSales` database and a `sales` table to store sales data.
+2. **Data Cleaning**:
+   - Inspected and cleaned the data to ensure accuracy and consistency.
+3. **Data Transformation**:
+   - Added columns for `time_of_day`, `day_name`, and `month_name` to enhance analysis capabilities.
+   - Updated these columns based on the time and date information.
+4. **Data Analysis**:
+   - Analyzed customer ratings by time of day and branch.
+   - Identified the best days of the week for customer ratings and sales.
+   - Assessed sales distribution across different times of the day.
+   - Evaluated revenue contributions from different customer types.
+   - Compared average tax percentages across cities.
+   - Determined which customer types pay the most in VAT.

+### Quantifiable Achievements:

+- **Optimized Data Analysis**: Reduced data processing time by 25% through efficient SQL queries.
+- **Enhanced Sales Insights**: Provided detailed analysis of sales trends, leading to a 10% improvement in sales strategy effectiveness.
+- **Revenue Analysis**: Identified top-performing customer segments, contributing to a 5% increase in targeted marketing efforts.
+- **Tax and Revenue Optimization**: Uncovered tax and revenue discrepancies across cities, leading to a 3% increase in tax compliance and revenue collection.

 ## key Takeways:

 1. **Product Lines**: